Do You Actively Involve Employees in Strategic Planning?

 Leaders who actively involve employees in strategic planning increase ownership of the strategy as employees try to solve the problem of effective execution within their own area of expertise.

-Everyone appreciates positive feedback – especially when their behavior is the result of a conscious effort to follow the plan.
+Everyone appreciates a culture of positive feedback — especially when their behavior is the result of a conscious effort to follow the plan.
 Conversely, do not tolerate behaviors that are in conflict with the way you want work to get done.
 If your culture is misaligned with your strategy, your plans are just wishful thinking.

 The Bottom Line

 Even well-crafted strategies are difficult to execute.
 To give your organization a head start toward success, actively involve employees in strategic planning and design from the beginning so that they understand it and can execute it in a way that they believe in.
+When it comes to strategy buy in and execution, go slow to go fast.

 To learn more about how to actively involve employees in strategic planning, download 3 Big Mistakes to Avoid When Cascading Your Corporate Strategy